Welcome to RAF Air UK

 JSGME version is also available to circumvent manual installation.
 JSGME allows for easy mod management despite DCS updates.

-IX.
+VIII.
 Download the charts of the home airports of RAFAIR UK.

 In order to correctly interpret the orders received from a ground, tower and approach operator, you need access to airport charts with parking slot, taxiway and runway designations, as well as TACAN and ILS information.